Doorkee

 7.4.
 Changing Your Choice

-• By contacting the Data Protection Officer at dpo@doorkee.co — we will re-issue a consent prompt on your next login.
+• By contacting the Data Protection Officer at dpo@doorkee.co.

 7.5.
 No Third-Party Advertising Cookies